 If you are an east coast surfer, you have undoubtably experienced times when the water in the summer feels like bath water.
-This is most likely due to the Gulf Stream bending in close to the coast.
-Here is quick lesson on the Gulf Stream.
+This is most likely due to the Gulf Stream bending in close to the coast which brings in that warm-water current.

 What is the Gulf Stream?